prag-matt-ic/pragmattic-ps5/README.md

 Built with Next.js, Three.js (R3F), GSAP, React Transition Group, Floating UI, Zustand and TailwindCSS.

-All of the shader/GPU logic for the particles is written entirely in Typescript using Three.js Shading Language (TSL).
+The shader/GPU logic for the particles is written entirely in Typescript using Three.js Shading Language (TSL).
+It makes use of WebGPU compute passes.

 ![landing](https://github.com/prag-matt-ic/pragmattic-ps5/blob/main/public/landing.png?raw=true)